 Financial Stewardship and Performance

-Physicians Insurance is owned and directed by you, our member owners.
+Physicians Insurance is a mutual company that is owned and directed by you, our member owners.
 We rely on each other during both easy and unprecedented times.
-We are grateful for the opportunity to support and protect you, our members, and we hope you see the long-term value of your company – knowing that in the long run we will get through this together.
+We are grateful for the opportunity to support and protect you, and we hope you see the long-term value of your company's support.
 There is always one thing you can count on:

 Physicians Insurance will be alongside you every step of the way.